 A leading technical indicator gives early warnings and trade signals of where the price is going to move.
 These indicators can determine the direction to trade before the new trend has even started.

-This sounds too good to be true and you’re right if you’re skeptical.
+This sounds too good to be true and you’re right if you’re sceptical.

 If leading indicators are able to signal trades in advance, before the trend has started, then we all would be extremely rich by now, which is not the case.
 The downside is that leading indicators are infamous for their many false signals.